What are the four basic types of liquor licenses granted by the New York State Liquor Authority?

 Yes, to the extent that their country maintains special friendship or commerce treaties with the United States, those that allow the citizens of a certain country to apply for an E-1 or E-2 US Visa for international traders or investors.
 However, a citizen of a foreign country who does not plan on residing and working in the United States need not apply for an E-1 or E-2 visa in order to obtain a NYC Liquor License (the only requirement, as said, is just to be a citizen of a country which nationals are allowed to obtain an E-1 or E-2 US Visa).
 See New York State Liquor Authority advisory opinion #2015-21.
 For further information regarding the process to obtain E-1 and E-2 Visas for the United States read our article: Immigration to USA.
 E-1 Visa and E-2 Visa.

-For more information on how to start a restaurant business in New York read our article: How to open a restaurant in New York (& United States).
+For more information on how to start a restaurant business in New York read our article: How to start a restaurant business in New York (& United States).

 Keep reading about liquor licenses applications in New York in our next article New York Liquor License FAQs – Part 2 here.

 Being represented by specialized liquor license attorneys such as Bardazzi Law throughout the process of obtaining a liquor license can make the difference between the approval and the rejection of your application.

 Email us if you need assistance with your liquor license application and other legal services for your restaurant or bar.
 Please fill out the form below and we will contact you as soon as possible